- Our Firm

 Generally, an employee who files for workers’ compensation surrenders the right to sue his or her employer.
 However, there are a few exceptions that could cause an employer or another party to bear liability for a work injury.
 An attorney can help navigate these often-complex issues and help a client in various other ways, too.

 A work injury claim may require expert witness testimony from a medical professional who can report the plaintiff’s medical condition and future prognosis in a way a jury can understand.
 A safety expert may testify as to the employer’s workplace safety policies and the physical elements of a work accident.
-A Las Vegas attorney can coordinate with expert witnesses, handle insurance claim issues, and help an injured employee manage delayed or denied workers’ compensation claims.
+A Las Vegas workplace accident attorney can coordinate with expert witnesses, handle insurance claim issues, and help an injured employee manage delayed or denied workers’ comp claims.

 If you sustain a work injury in Las Vegas or the surrounding areas, you should be able to recover compensation, but what types of compensation benefits will you receive?
 In general, individuals will be eligible for coverage of their medical bills and a major portion of their lost wages after an on-the-job injury occurs.